This list is representative of the nature and number of electives offered each year.

 Professor Paul A. Argenti

 This mini-course focuses on the changing environment for business and using corporate communication to execute strategy.
-Building on the first-year curriculum, it covers, in greater detail, the changing environment for business, media relations, financial communications, corporate advertising, reputation management, and crisis communication.
-Students also work on communications skills through case analyses, experiential exercises, and presentations.
+Building on the first-year curriculum, it covers, in greater detail, the changing environment for business, media relations, financial communications, corporate advertising, reputation management, social media and crisis communication.
+Students also work on further developing their communications skills through case analyses, experiential exercises, and presentations.

 MANAGEMENT DECK PRESENTATIONS (MDP)